 The first step to make beach volleyball part of the Olympic programme came during the 1992 Barcelona Games.
 A tournament, featuring more than 100 competing pairs, took place during the Games, in the southern Spanish city of Almeria.
 The following year, a delegation from the International Olympic Committee (IOC) attended a World Series tournament in Rio de Janeiro.
 They were suitably impressed by the number of people who attended.

 As a result, beach volleyball entered the Olympic programme at the 1996 Games in Atlanta, with events for both men and women.

 Matches are played as the best of three sets.
-The scoring rules and distances are the same as for volleyball: the aim is to score points by making the ball fall onto the ground on the opponents’ side of the court.
+The scoring rules are the same as for volleyball: the aim is to score points by making the ball fall onto the ground on the opponents’ side of the court.
 On the beach, however, the first two sets are for 21 points.
 If necessary, there is a third set that runs to 15 points.
 The net is 2.43 metres high for men and 2.24 metres high for women.

 For both men and women, competitions start with a first phase, which splits 24 pairs into six groups of four, with all teams playing each other.
 Sixteen pairs go through to the elimination round – the two best in each group, the two best third placed pairs, and a further two who emerge successfully from the repechage between the other pairs in third place.
 The winners in each group compete for gold, and the losers in the semi-finals play for bronze.